Ibrahim al-Arjani

 Ibrahim al-Arjani (also Al-Organi) (ابراهيم العرجاني; born December 1977) is an Egyptian businessman.

 Early life

-Ibrahim al-Arjani was born in Sheikh Zuweid in the northern Sinai peninsula in Egypt.
+Ibrahim al-Arjani was born in Sheikh Zuweid in the northern Sinai Peninsula in Egypt.
 He is a member of the Tarabin Bedouin tribe.
 His father is Gomaa Al-Arjani, a former head of the tribe and his mother is Sabeha Al Shaer, a Palestinian from Khan Yunis, Gaza.

+He grew up in Sheikh Zuweid, where he went to high school and obtained a diploma in commerce.
+He worked as a taxi driver before founding his first company in 2010 under the name "Sons of Sinai", then expanding his business to contracting, development, and investment.

 Business career

 In 2021, he founded Hala Consulting and Tourism, a company that handles the move of residents of Gaza Strip to Egypt and helps resettle them.
 Al-Arjani owns a number of tourism, vehicle and food companies.
 He is a member of the Sinai Development Foundation.
 Prior to the war in Gaza, he was appointed head of a neighborhood renewal project in the Gaza Strip that has since been put on hold.

 Al-Arjani has been dubbed "King of the Crossing," reflecting his influential position at the crossing at Rafah.

 Al-Arjani is head of the Arab Tribes Union, which represents Egyptian Bedouins living in Sinai.
 According to Al-Arjani, the Arab Tribes Union was "created out of a sense of national responsibility and reflects the growing role of Sinai’s Arab tribes in preserving the national security of Egypt’s borders."

 Al-Arjani is the financier of a new city in northern Sinai which was supposed to be called Ajra.
 In a last-minute decision, the name was changed to al-Sisi City.
 The city was built to accommodate 900 families, including 3,500 disabled men, widows and orphans.

 On January 19, 2023, Al Ahly SC announced the signing of a contract with Al-Arjani as their new sponsor, his company's logo was present on the club’s shirt during the 2023 FIFA Club World Cup.